BoxXV/boxxv.github.io/_posts/2024-06-17-best-ai-coding-assistant-tools.md

 - Generate `unit tests`
 - Make this code strongly typed
 - Make this faster and more efficient
+- Verbosely comment this code so that I can understand what's going on

 ![Codeium](https://boxxv.github.io/img/ai/Codeium Context Menus.png "Codeium")